Blaine137/unanimity/README.md

 -HOW TO RUN THE PROJECT-

-step1: in the root directory, run "npm install"
+step1: in the root directory, run "npm install" <br>
 step2: in the root directory, run "npm run dev"